Esri/arcgis-maps-sdk-java-samples/local_server/local-server-generate-elevation-profile/README.md

 4. Start a `LocalGeoprocessingService` and run a `GeoprocessingTask`.
     1. Instantiate `LocalGeoprocessingService(Url, ServiceType)` to create a local geoprocessing service.
     2. Invoke `LocalGeoprocessingService.start()` to start the service asynchronously.
-    3. Instantiate `GeoprocessingTask(LocalGeoprocessingService.url() + "/Contour")` to create a geoprocessing task that uses the contour lines tool.
+    3. Instantiate `GeoprocessingTask(LocalGeoprocessingService.url() + "/CreateElevationProfileModel")` to create a geoprocessing task that uses the elevation profile tool.
-5. Create an instance of `GeoprocessingParameters` and add a `GeoprocessingDouble` as a parameter using `setInterval`.
+5. Create an instance of `GeoprocessingParameters` and get its list of inputs with `gpParameters.getInputs()`.
+Add  `GeoprocessingFeatures` with a `FeatureCollectionTable` pointing to a polyline geometry, and `GeoprocessingString` with a path to raster data on disk to the list of inputs.
-    1. Instantiate `GeoprocessingParameters(ExecutionType)` creates geoprocessing parameters.
-    2. Create a parameter using `GeoprocessingParameters.getInputs().put("Interval", new GeoprocessingDouble(double))` with name "Interval" and with the interval set as its value.
 6. Create and start a `GeoprocessingJob` using the previous parameters.
     1. Create a geoprocessing job with `GeoprocessingTask.createJob(GeoprocessingParameters)`.
     2. Start the job with `GeoprocessingJob.start()`.
-7. Add contour lines as an `ArcGISMapImageLayer` to the map.
+7. Add generated elevation profile as a `FeatureLayer` to the scene.
     1. Get url from local geoprocessing service using `LocalGeoprocessingService.getUrl()`.
     2. Get server job id of geoprocessing job using `GeoprocessingJob.getServerJobId()`.
-    3. Replace `GPServer` from url with `MapServer/jobs/jobId`, to get generate contour lines data.
+    3. Replace `GPServer` from url with `MapServer/jobs/jobId`, to get generate elevation profile data.
-    4. Create a map image layer from that new url and add that layer to the map.
+    4. Create a `ServiceGeodatabase` from the new url, get its first `FeatureTable` and create a `FeatureLayer` from it.
+Set the surface placement and a renderer to the feature layer, and add it to the scene's list of operational layers.

 ## Relevant API